Grand Prospect Hall: Halkias ownership

 Greek-American couple Michael and Alice Halkias bought the hall in 1981.
 Michael Halkias was born in Pittsburgh and grew up in Greece and Syria before coming back to the United States in 1966.
 He was a former real estate agent, travel agent, and employment agent who helped Greek people immigrate to the United States.
 He also worked in radio, advertising, and publishing before purchasing the hall.
 Under the Halkiases' ownership, Prospect Hall was renamed Grand Prospect Hall.
 The couple renovated the hall in a piecemeal fashion over the following 18 years, with a staff of 30 to 90 restorers.
 Michael Halkias chose to redesign the main ballroom in "happy colors" rather than the original paint scheme, with carvings of fruit in different colors based on what he shouted to the painters.
 Brownstoner wrote that "the Halkias' never met gilding and ostentation that they didn't like".
 Michael also attempted to clean the facade several times, but ultimately decided to paint it in 1998.
-He recovered the original murals after a chance encounter while waiting in line at a bank in Bay Ridge, Brooklyn, when a stranger mentioned that he had had purchased them.
+He recovered the original murals after a chance encounter while waiting in line at a bank in Bay Ridge, Brooklyn, when a stranger mentioned that he had purchased them.

 In 1983, Borough President Howard Golden proclaimed March 10 to be an annual "Grand Prospect Hall Day" in Brooklyn.
 Starting in 1986, the Halkiases gained a measure of local fame for producing and starring in cheaply shot commercials for the hall which aired regularly on local television.
 The ads contained various shots of the interior spaces, showing events held there, set to orchestral music, with a sales pitch from the Halkiases typically including a phrase which became associated with them: "We make your dreams come true!"
 The tagline, according to Brooklyn Paper, is "instantly recognizable to any New Yorker who owned a television set."
 The commercials have been parodied on both Jimmy Kimmel Live! and Saturday Night Live.
 Kimmel paired the Halkiases with Pete Alonso of the New York Mets, spoofing the commercials.
 Kimmel was quoted in The New York Times saying "If you live in New York, and if you've ever owned a television, you've probably seen these commercials," joking that they "are wonderful, but they've been running the same ones for 125 years."